-- If the lone worker fails to check-in or extend the activity within a time threshold set by the organisation, then a duress overtime alarm will also activate to ensure the wellbeing of the employee is confirmed.
+- If the lone worker fails to check-in or extend the activity within a time threshold set by the organization, then a duress overtime alarm will also activate to ensure the wellbeing of the employee is confirmed.

 After the appointment

 - The lone worker leaves the patient’s home, walks safely to their car and marks the activity finished in the SHEQSY lone worker app.
-Now that the employee is safe, the organisation no longer has real-time visibility of their location.
+Now that the employee is safe, the organization no longer has real-time visibility of their location.

 To learn how Epworth HealthCare (Victoria’s largest not-for-profit private hospital group) uses SHEQSY to safeguard employees working on their own, read this case study.